 Offer to act as a contact point if there are questions about the community.

 A Welcoming reception is be held for those new to our area.

+Develop and maintain the Committee’s long-term plan.
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.

 The Welcoming Committee is composed of at least three (3) members plus a Chair and meets monthly.